darlinghq/darling-docs/src/build-instructions.md

 ### Debug Builds

 By default, CMake setups up a non-debug, non-release build.
 If you run LLDB and encounter messages indicating a lack of debug symbols, make sure you are doing a debug build.
-To do this, use the `-DCMAKE_BUILD_TYPE=Debug`.
+To do this, use `-DCMAKE_BUILD_TYPE=Debug`.

+### Unit tests

+Darling has a limited number of unit tests.
+These are not currently built by default, but this can be enabled with '-DENABLE_TESTS=1'.
+These tests are then installed to /usr/libexec within your Darling container.

 ### Additional, Non-standard Binaries